mikemajesty/nestjs-monorepo/README.md

 ---

-The following is a list of all the people that have contributed to nest-boilerplate.
+The following is a list of all the people that have contributed Nest monorepo boilerplate.
 Thanks for your contributions!

 [<img alt="mikemajesty" src="https://avatars1.githubusercontent.com/u/11630212?s=460&v=4&s=117" width="117">](https://github.com/mikemajesty)